Skip to main content

 For the chemical trade, ADR compliance is not optional — it is mandatory: every shipment of dangerous goods by road must comply with ADR requirements, from classification through packaging to documentation.

 Every dangerous substance or article is assigned a four-digit UN number (United Nations Number) that uniquely identifies it worldwide.
-Examples from the OYSI product portfolio:
+The following table shows common UN numbers from the OYSI chemical portfolio, with ADR class and packing group:

 The UN number appears on the transport document, on the orange-coloured plate on the vehicle, and on the packages.
 It is the key to all dangerous goods communication.